laitine/glypfig/README.md

 ### Figma notes

 To exclude a component to be exported from the frame prefix it's name with a dot e.g. ".Title".
+Frames and groups along with their child nodes can also be excluded in the same way.

 For best results always have your icon component's main layer in Figma boxed with equal width and height e.g. 24x24px.